 This page includes just a few examples of these activities.
 For more information, follow the links below or visit the individual faculty profiles.

-- iSchool Assistant Professor Rebecca Meehan, Ph.D., presented“Usability Improvements to Electronic Health Records: Finding Realistic Paths to Success” at the International Conference on Health Informatics in Lisbon, Portugal, in January.
+- iSchool Associate Professor Rebecca Meehan, Ph.D., presented “Usability Improvements to Electronic Health Records: Finding Realistic Paths to Success” at the International Conference on Health Informatics in Lisbon, Portugal, in January.
 The paper will be published in the conference proceedings, pages 514-518, ISBN: 978-989-758-068-0, SCITEPRESS.
 At the same conference, she was session chair for “Current Research in Health Informatics.”

 - Professor Marcia Lei Zeng, Ph.D., was named inaugural chair of the international Dublin Core Metadata Initiative (DCMI) Advisory Board, which serves as a primary source of expertise informing DCMI activities, serving as DCMI ambassadors, maintaining links between stakeholders in the DCMI community and DCMI, connecting with other metadata and content communities, and serving as a voice of their constituents by drawing the attention of the initiative to constituent concerns as potential DCMI "work themes."